joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 So, we need a WordPress user in scope to associate the post to someone, but we need to adjust the capabilities down to what the access token indicates.
 We'll do that by hooking into `determine_current_user` when we have an access token on a WP REST API route.

 To avoid a big block of unmaintained code here, I put the required logic for all of this in a [repo on GitHub](https://github.com/joshcanhelp/wp-rest-api-auth0/), which can be installed using the admin interface or Composer by following the steps in the README.
+Don't forget to add the required constants!

 A few highlights of what [the code](https://github.com/joshcanhelp/wp-rest-api-auth0/blob/main/src/wp-rest-api-auth0.php) is doing: